salesforce-heroku-workshops/java-play-workshop/03-deploy-your-application-on-heroku.md

 ## Creating your Heroku application

-  Create a new heroku application in the route of the project folder
+  Create a new heroku application in the root of the project folder

     heroku create

-  You should get an output similar to the following (although you will have a uniue name for your heroku app):
+  You should get an output similar to the following (although you will have a unqiue name for your heroku app):

     $ heroku create
     Creating damp-sands-1586... done, stack is cedar